Learn C# Like

 an Adventure

-Ten worlds of real coding challenges, each one building on the last.
+Eleven worlds of real coding challenges, each one building on the last.
 Write actual C# that compiles and runs.
-No videos to watch, no multiple-choice quizzes.
+No passive video courses — learn by doing.

 What you'll actually learn